Little Learner's Daycare & Preschool

 Emery, SD 57332

 Emery is the proud home of Little Learners Preschool and Daycare, a childcare center licensed by the state.
-The center opened in October 2000 in response to community need.
+The center opened in October of 2000 in response to a community need.
 Little Learners is operated through the City of Emery as a non-profit organization.

 The facility features an infant/toddler room.
 Children are nurtured in a setting that allows safety and exploration of a variety of the same areas of play previously mentioned.

-The large, fenced-in playground features a Play System with pea rock as an added safety feature, and tricycles and bicycles to promote large motor exploration and growth.
+The large, fenced-in playground features a Play System with pea rock as an added safety feature, and tricycles and bicycles to promote large motor development and growth.
 During colder weather the center works to use indoor space around town to allow larger motor play, even when the weather isn't cooperative.

 USDA Nondiscrimination Statement